-Insulation is one of the most important considerations when choosing new windows for a home, and for good reasons.
+Insulation is one of the most important considerations when choosing new windows for a home and good reasons.
 Your windows are one of the primary sources of energy loss in your home and making sure they are well insulated is a great way to keep your home more comfortable.
-Well insulated windows also help keep your energy costs lower during the coldest months of the year.
+Well-insulated windows also help keep your energy costs lower during the coldest months of the year.

 Not all windows are created equal, some are better insulated than others, depending on the style.
 If insulation is important to you while you consider window replacement, we have ranked the most insulated windows based on their styles.